 - Hot dogs, grapes, marshmallows, large dollops of nut-butters, nuts, lettuce, popcorn, hard candy are all potential choking hazards.
 Hot dogs, grapes, and marshmallows can be cut into small pieces.
 Spread nut-butters thinly on foods.
 Food larger than a pea could get lodged in the airway.

 Do you feel like your ready to tackle table foods?
 Need any more specifics or have questions?
-Let me know!
+Let me know in the comment below!